How it Works

 A steel duct connects the plants gas flue to the ITC.
 Technology positioned inside the plants’ exhaust flue allows researchers to divert flue gas to their testing facility when and as needed, where carbon dioxide molecules can be pulled and utilized.

 Interested in testing?
-View our Prospective Tenants page for more information.
+View our Interested Developers page for more information.

 Wyoming provides about 40% of America’s coal through the surface mining in the Powder River Basin.